PROSA-Project/prosa/README.md

 The directory and module structure is organized as follows.
 First, the main parts, of which there are currently six.

 - [`behavior`](behavior/): The `behavior` namespace collects basic definitions and properties of system behavior (i.e., it defines Prosa's **trace-based semantics**).
 There are *no* proofs here.
 This module is mandatory: *all* results in Prosa rely on the basic trace-based semantics defined in this module.
 - [`model`](model/): The `model` namespace collects all definitions and basic properties of various **system models** (e.g., sporadic tasks, arrival curves, various scheduling policies, etc.).
-There are only few proofs here.
-This module contains multiple, mutually exclusive alternatives (e.g., periodic vs. sporadic tasks, uni- vs. multiprocessor models, constrained vs. arbitrary deadlines, etc.), and higher-level results are expected "pick and choose" whatever definitions and assumptions are appropriate.
+There are only a few proofs here.
+This module contains multiple, mutually exclusive alternatives (e.g., periodic vs. sporadic tasks, uni- vs. multiprocessor models, constrained vs. arbitrary deadlines, etc.), and higher-level results are expected to "pick and choose" whatever definitions and assumptions are appropriate.
 These models are *axiomatic* in the sense that they are collections of hypotheses and not necessarily backed by concrete implementations (but see below).
 - [`analysis`](analysis/): The `analysis` namespace collects all definitions and proof libraries needed to establish **system properties** (e.g., schedulability, response time, etc.).
 This includes a substantial library of *basic facts* that follow directly from the trace-based semantics or specific modelling assumptions.
 Virtually all intermediate steps and low-level proofs will be found here.
 - [`results`](results/): The `results` namespace contains all **high-level analysis results**.
 - [`implementation`](implementation/): This module collects concrete implementations of some of the axiomatic models and scheduling policies to which the results apply.
 These are used to instantiate  (i.e., apply) high-level results in an assumption-free environment for concrete job and task types, which establishes the absence of contradictions in the axiomatic models refined by the implementations.